Last Modified:21 May 2026

 • Telephone and internet: Concessional rates through some providers

 The cumulative value of PCC concessions can add $2,000 to $5,000 per year in household savings on top of the pension payment itself.
-For part-pensioners who lose full pension eligibility due to modest asset increases, the PCC is sometimes more valuable than the pension reduction, making it worth considering whether to structure assets to maintain any level of pension entitlement.
+For part-pensioners who lose full pension eligibility because of modest asset increases, the PCC is sometimes more valuable than the pension reduction.
+This is one reason structuring assets to maintain at least some level of pension entitlement is worth considering in the years before retirement.

 The most common causes of delays, all avoidable with good preparation: